biaslab/ForneyLab.jl/docs/src/user-guide.md

 ```

 !!! note
     ForneyLab is aimed at processing time-series data; batch processing does not perform well with large datasets at the moment.
-We are working on this issue.